 Our manufacturing operations are highly dependent upon the delivery of materials by outside suppliers in a timely manner.
 In addition, we depend in part upon subcontractors to assemble major components and subsystems used in our products in a timely and satisfactory manner.
 While we enter into long term or volume purchase agreements with a few of our suppliers, we cannot be sure that materials, components, and subsystems will be available in the quantities we require, if at all.
 We are dependent for some purposes on sole source suppliers.
+The recent economic downturn, especially in light of the terrorist attacks on September 11, 2001, may materially adversely affect certain of these suppliers.
 If any of them fails to meet our needs, we may not have readily available alternatives.
 Our inability to fill our supply needs would jeopardize our ability to satisfactorily and timely complete our obligations under government and other contracts.
-This might result in reduced sales, termination of one or more of these contracts and damage to our reputation and relationships with our customers.
+This might result in reduced sales, contractually imposed penalties for delay in delivery, termination of one or more of these contracts and damage to our reputation and relationships with our customers.
 All of these events could have a negative effect on our financial condition.